Breast Cancer 101. Tips on Managing Treatment, and Common Side Effects.

 Do you have any other helpful tips to help others in their journey?
 Please feel free to add your info in the comments.

-This article is dedicated to my late grandmother and great grandmother, who were pioneers in breast cancer.
+This article is dedicated to my late grandmother and great grandmother, who were warriors in breast cancer.
 God bless all of those who have fought the good fight.

 God speed brothers and sisters!